Abstract analogues of flux as symplectic invariants: Symplectic mapping tori

 We know from \eqref{eq:delta-product} that $[z_{2,u}] \cdot x = 0$, and from \eqref{eq:delta-product-2} that $x \cdot [y_{1,u}] = 0$.
 Therefore one can form the Massey product $\langle [z_{2,u}], x, [y_{1,u}] \rangle$ (see \cite[Remark 1.2]{seidel04} for the sign conventions in effect here).
 Generally speaking, such a product takes values in the quotient of $\mathit{HF}^0(\Delta_{3,u},\Delta_{3,u})$ by the two subspaces $[z_{2,u}] \cdot \mathit{HF}^0(\Delta_{3,u},\Delta_2)$ and $\mathit{HF}^{-1}(\Delta_1,\Delta_{3,u}) \cdot [y_{1,u}]$, but both vanish in our case, leading to a strictly well-defined Massey product, which we will show to be the following multiple of the identity class $[e_{3,u}]$:

-One important aspect of \eqref{eq:delta-product} and \eqref{eq:delta-massey} is that both expressions live on the cohomology level, and are therefore independent of auxiliary choices (of almost complex structures and such) made in the definition of the Fukaya category.
-Another relevant point is that different homotopy classes of holomorphic triangles can be counted separately.
-In order the make the latter idea visible on a formal level, let's introduce a new formal variable $\epsilon$, and temporarily enlarge the ring from \eqref{eq:novikov-field} by allowing the coefficients $c_k$ to lie in $\C[\epsilon]$.
-At the same time, we mark a point $z \in T^2$ such that the fibre $\pi^{-1}(z)$ is disjoint from the Lagrangian submanifolds under consideration.
-We can then construct a version of the Fukaya category relative to that fibre, where the $\epsilon^r$ term in $\mu^d$ comes from pseudo-holomorphic maps which have intersection number $r$ with $\pi^{-1}(z)$ (in order for this to be always $\geq 0$, the almost complex structures have to be such that $\pi^{-1}(z)$ is an almost complex submanifold, and the inhomogeneous terms should vanish quadratically near that fibre; both assumptions are unproblematic as far as transversality is concerned).
-All the Floer cohomology computations from Section \ref{subsec:basic-mapping-torus} remain valid in this context.
+To simplify the computation, one can arrange things so that that different homotopy classes of holomorphic triangles can be counted separately.
+Let's introduce a new formal variable $\epsilon$, which means that we use a version $R_\epsilon$ of \eqref{eq:novikov-field} where the coefficients $c_k$ are allowed to lie in $\bC[\epsilon]$.
+Mark a point $\ast \in T^2$ such that the fibre $\pi^{-1}(\ast)$ is disjoint from the Lagrangian submanifolds under consideration.
+We can then construct a version of the Fukaya category relative to that fibre, where the $\epsilon^r$ term in $\mu^d$ comes from pseudo-holomorphic maps which have intersection number $r$ with $\pi^{-1}(\ast)$.
+In order for this to be always $\geq 0$, the almost complex structures have to be such that $\pi^{-1}(\ast)$ is an almost complex submanifold, and the inhomogeneous terms should vanish quadratically near that fibre; both assumptions are unproblematic as far as transversality is concerned.
+The outcome is an $A_\infty$-category over $R_\epsilon$, whose specialization to $\epsilon = 1$ recovers the relevant part of the Fukaya category.
+Note that the choices we have used to define Floer cohomology groups already satisfy those assumptions; hence, \eqref{eq:two-points}--\eqref{eq:dual-point} remain valid for the larger coefficient field.
+The same applies to more generally to the almost complex structures \eqref{eq:j-delta-theta}.

+Suppose for concreteness that $-1/2 < m_0 < 1/2$ (the remaining case can be dealt with in a similar way), and choose $\ast = (1/2,1/2)$.
+To define the product \eqref{eq:delta-product} one should choose a family of almost complex structures $(J_z)$, where the parameter $z$ is in the three-punctured disc, as well as an inhomogeneous term.
+Suppose that we set the inhomogeneous term to zero, and use a family almost complex structures in the class \eqref{eq:j-delta-theta}, which is locally constant outside a compact subset of the parameter space $z$.
+In addition, we want our family to have the following property: if we trivialize the part of $\pi$ lying over the triangle in Figure \ref{fig:abcd-more}, then in that trivialization $J_z = i \times (-J_{f,\theta_\ast}) \times J_{f,\theta_\ast}$, where $\theta_\ast$ is constant (independent of $z$ and of the point $(p,q)$ in the triangle).